Treasurer of Pennsylvania

-The Pennsylvania State Treasurer is the head of the Pennsylvania Treasury Department, an independent department of state government.
-The state treasurer is elected every four years.
-Treasurers are limited to two consecutive terms.
+The treasurer of Pennsylvania is the head of the Pennsylvania Treasury Department, an independent department of the commonwealth's government.
+The treasurer is elected every four years.
+The current treasurer is Republican Stacy Garrity.

-The Pennsylvania Treasury Department
+Pennsylvania Treasury Department

 As the name "Treasury" suggests, the department's paramount responsibility is safeguarding and managing the state's financial assets, but Pennsylvania's constitution and statutes place additional specific responsibilities on the office.

 Taxes and other sources of revenue collected by the state are deposited with the Treasury.
 The department uses that money to make payments on behalf of state government, including payroll for state employees and charges incurred by government agencies.
 Before issuing payments, Treasury's Bureau of Fiscal Review must carefully examine invoices to make certain the charges are lawful and correct.

 While managing cash flow to ensure that enough money is on hand to meet financial obligations, Treasury also places funds in widely diversified short-term and long-term investments to earn income for state taxpayers.
 It also holds and/or invests funds for other government agencies, such as the state pension boards.
 As of 2014, Treasury is custodian of approximately $100 billion in public assets.